gardenerPC/EasyWebServer/README.md

-Create a python file,then import WebServer from server.Then create a object of WebServer.
+Create a python file,then import Web from Weberver.Then create a object of Web.
-WebServer has a run function.You can use it to start server
+Web has a 'run' function.You can use it to start server